bsmg/beat-saber-community-wiki/support.md

 [Backing Up Custom Content](#4-1-backing-up-custom-content) [Clean Installation](#clean-installation)
 This seems to happen when upgrading Beat Saber to 0.13 from 0.12 and having mods installed previously, but not to users with clean installs of the game.
-> We're trying to get to the bottom of this problem but we have insufficient data.
-If you got the Unity crash window and you'd like to help us, please navigate to `%AppData%\..\LocalLow\Hyperbolic Magnetism\` (copy-paste it into your address bar) and see if there's anything in the `Crashes` folder.
-If there is, zip it up and ping `@williums#0001` in the BSMG #support channel.
-Thank you!

 ## Framerate Issues
 ### 2.3 The game is extremely laggy after installing mods